Knowing the warning signs and how to protect your identity can help minimize your risk.

 Follow the latest digital security practices

 As technology advances, so do scammers.
-To keep ahead of them, you should follow these tips:
+To keep ahead of them, follow these tips:

 - Install antivirus software and keep it up to date.